MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 //#define MANUAL_PROBE_START_Z 0.2
 ```
 Even if you have no bed probe you can still use any of the core `AUTO_BED_LEVELING_*` options below by selecting this option.
 With `PROBE_MANUALLY` the [`G29`](/docs/gcode/G029-mbl.html) command only moves the nozzle to the next probe point where it pauses.
 You adjust the Z height with a piece of paper or feeler gauge, then send [`G29`](/docs/gcode/G029-mbl.html)  again to continue to the next point.
 You can also enable `LCD_BED_LEVELING` to add a "Level Bed" Menu item to the LCD for a fully interactive leveling process.
 `MANUAL_PROBE_START_Z` sets the z-height the printer initially moves to at each mesh point during manual probing.
-With this disabled, printer moves to Z=0 at each manual mesh probe point.
+With this disabled, the printer will move to Z0 for the first probe point.
+Then each consecutive probe point uses the Z position of the probe point preceding it.

 #### Fix Mounted Probe